Scary Movie 5: Plot

-Realizing the love for her adopted children is all she needs in life, Jody gives the part of the Swan Queen to Kendra, who performs the dance in the style of a stripper.
-The performance is heavily applauded by an audience that includes Jody, Dan, the children, Kendra's family, and Madea.
-The story's narrator is revealed to be Caesar, who then informs the audience that the humans should enjoy the time they have on Earth and says that apes will one day to take over the world.
+Realizing the love for her adopted children is all she needs, Jody gives the Swan Queen part to Kendra, who performs the dance in the style of a stripper.
+The audience applauds enthusiastically, including Jody, Dan, the children, Kendra's family, and Madea.
+In the end, Caesar tells the audience that humans should enjoy the time they have on the Earth.

-In a post-credits scene, Sheen wakes up, with Dom Kolb sitting beside him, from a dream extraction, i.e. the whole movie was a dream.
-After Kolb informs that Sheen will be sleeping with Lohan, a car crashes into the room, killing Sheen.
-Lohan is revealed as the driver; she gets out of the car, says to Kolb, "You were driving," and throws him the keys, blaming the accident on him.
+In a post-credits scene, Sheen wakes up, realizing that it was all a dream, until Kolb tells him he will be sleeping with Lohan soon.
+Suddenly, a car, driven by Lohan, crashes into the room and collides with Sheen, killing him.
+Afterwards, Lohan gets out of the car and throws Kolb the car keys.